Hamo45746/Team-Terminator/README.md

 roslaunch team12 robot_arm.launch
 ```

-Once the first camera image window appears, press spacebar to make it colour.
+Once the first camera image window appears, press spacebar to make it colour, then the controller will run.

 ## Credits